- OFFICIAL NAME = BOLIVARIAN REPUBLIC OF VENEZUELA

 While Spanish is the official language of Venezuela, numerous other languages are also spoken, such as Carib, Guahibo, Warao, Wayuu, Pemon, and Piaroa.
 The new Constitution of 1999, now recognizes all indigenous languages spoken in the country.

-The national dance of Venezuela is called the Joropo, you will see this performed nationwide during national holidays and festivals.
+The national dance of Venezuela is called the Joropo, you’ll see this performed nationwide during national holidays and festivals.

 Every year in Venezuela, the Red Devils of Yare festival is held.
 Colorful costumed red devils, re-enact a traditional battle on Corpus Christi Day.
 The battle signifies Christianity’s win over Satan.

-The music in Venezuela is a mixture of both Spanish and African music, with percussion instruments.
+The music in Venezuela is a mixture of both Spanish and African music, accompanied with percussion instruments.

 The literacy rate in Venezuela is just over 96%, while the life expectancy is 75 years.